 - In the Passwords and forms section, disable both Offer to save web passwords and Enable Autofill to fill out web forms with a single click.

 Click on the IT Glue icon in your toolbar to display the sign-in dialog in the extension window.

-If your IT Glue account is configured for single sign-on (SSO), you can skip the standard sign-in option and click the Single Sign-On button instead.
-Simply enter your subdomain to initiate SSO.
+If your IT Glue account is set up for single sign-on (SSO), you can skip the sign-in instructions above.
+Simply click the Single Sign-On button, and then enter your subdomain to initiate SSO.